 - Enter the date this inclusion is to commence.

-- Choose when this inclusion should cease (a specific end date, never or once a particular dollar amount has been reached).
+- Choose when this inclusion should cease ('on the following date', 'never' or 'after the following amount has been reached');

 Now, the next time you process pay run that includes this employee, the deduction will automatically appear:

 You can quickly see the status of expiring deductions by coming back to the employee Pay Run Inclusions screen.